Donate

 The Choctaw Nation was instrumental to me in launching the academic part of my life because they place value on education.

-With a heritage she says she feels “blessed to be part of,” Ashton strives to emulate the Choctaw principle of being a good citizen, and she uses her privileges to have a positive social impact, be human-centered, and help more underrepresented people attain positions of influence.
+With a heritage she says she feels “blessed to be part of,” Ashton strives to emulate the Choctaw principle of being a good citizen, and she uses her privileges to have a positive social impact, be humancentered, and help more underrepresented people attain positions of influence.

 Kalina Newmark

-Brand Manager, Starbucks Instant at Nestlé
+Brand Manager, Starbucks Seasons

-MBA: University of Michigan Ross School of Business, 2019
+MBA: University of Michigan (Ross School of Business), 2019

 Kalina Newmark’s story reads like a novel.
 The daughter of a New Yorker father and a mother who is Shúhtagot’ı̨nę Dene and Métis, Kalina grew up between the Okanagan Valley in British Columbia and the remote community of Tuktoyaktuk (commonly known as Tuk) in the Northwest Territories, Canada.